River-Coastal Science and Engineering Home / Academics / Graduate Programs / Graduate Certificate in River-Coastal Science and Engineering

-Can you envision yourself working to solve some of the critical issues associated with river systems?
+Can you envision yourself working to solve some of the critical issues associated with river or coastal systems?
 Does your job involve stream restoration, bank stabilization or flood risk reduction?
-Located near the banks of the lower Mississippi River, Tulane University is uniquely suited to offer programs that address river science and engineering.
+Or maybe beach renourishment, seawalls for flood protection, and offshore dredging?
+Located near the banks of the lower Mississippi River and atop the Mississippi delta, Tulane University is uniquely suited to offer programs that address river and coastal science and engineering.
 At the same time, the US Army Corps of Engineers has gained immense practical experience as it has discharged its broad responsibilities for the management and operation of river systems across the United States since the birth of our country.

 What should you do if you are interested in the program?
 If you would like to ask more questions or receive more information, please use the Inquiry Form.
 If you are ready to apply, please click on the “Apply Now” button below.
 After your application has been reviewed, you will be notified of acceptance into the program, and granted non-degree Tulane graduate student status.
 You will also be provided with information on how to access the Tulane online registration website when the course registration period opens.